kejyang/Sentence-Miner/README.md

 # Sentence-Miner

+### How to Run
+Got to the server directory and run npm init -y and then npm install mongodb express cors dotenv.
+Run npm start in the server directory.
+Then open another terminal and go to the client directory and run npm start.
+The website should open up on localhost:3000 after a brief period of time.

 ### Introduction

 Sentence mining is a language learning strategy.
 Instead of learning words individually, words are learned in context in sentences.
 This helps the learner